Modulus-686240W (8Ω), 360W (4Ω) @ <0.0002% THD

 The Modulus-686 operates in Class AB, so the plot below may appear a bit out of place as it shows the THD+N vs output power and frequency measurement commonly found in data sheets for Class D amplifiers.
 I am including it here to showcase that the Modulus-686 performs 10-100× better than most Class D amplifiers.

 Siegfried Linkwitz argues that the 1 kHz + 5.5 kHz intermodulation distortion (IMD) measurement is one of the measurements which is more indicative of the perceived sound quality.
 He bases this argument on the fact that IMD products in this measurement fall in the frequency range where the ear is the most sensitive (see the Fletcher-Munson curves for more detail).
 I think this argument carries a good amount of weight, so I measured the Modulus-686 accordingly.
 The measurement is shown below.
 Note that due to a limitation in the DFD IMD source of the APx525, the frequencies used must be an integer multiple of each other.
 Thus, I measured at 917 Hz (5500/6) + 5.5 kHz.
-I performed this measurement at 100 mW, 1.0 W, and as function of signal level.
-The three results are shown below.
-Note that the performance of the Modulus-686 is over 20 dB better than the performance of any of the amps shown on Linkwitz's site.
+I performed this measurement at 1 W and 100 mW.
+The results are shown below.
+Note that the performance of the Modulus-686 is well over 20 dB better than the performance of any of the amps shown on Linkwitz's site.

 Audio Precision has developed a multi-tone test signal, which contains 32 tones from 15 Hz to 20 kHz, logarithmically spaced in frequency.
 This test signal sounds a bit like an out-of-tune pipe organ.
 It is basically the closest I can get to music with a deterministic test signal.
 Thus, I argue that this multi-tone signal should be used in an IMD test for the best correlation between measurements and perceived sound quality.
 I run this test at levels just below clipping.
-Note that even the tallest IMD components are down at the -110 dBV level.
-This is likely why the Modulus-686 sounds transparent.
+Note that even the tallest IMD components are 138 dB below the reference level of 100 W into 8 Ω. This is likely why the Modulus-686 sounds transparent.
 This measurement shows that it does not add anything (or at least extremely little) to the source signal, even at levels just below clipping where the amplifier is working the hardest.
-Also note that the amplifier output is completely free of mains-related hum or noise.

 The Modulus-686 shows only a minuscule amount of residual mains hum.
 Note that this measurement was taken with the amplifier board sitting unshielded on a lab bench, thus, actual performance once enclosed in a metal chassis is likely to be better.
 This is the residual hum and noise of the Modulus-686 when powered by an SMPS: